 For every annual budget, the City of Killeen shall levy two property tax rates: operation/maintenance and interest/sinking.
-The debt serviceinterest/sinking levy shall be sufficient for meeting all principal and interest payments associated with the City's outstanding general obligation debt for that budget year.
-The debt serviceinterest/sinking levy and related debt service expenditures shall be accounted for in the Debt Service Fund.
-The operation-and/-maintenance levy shall be inhave two partscomponents.
-The first part is for operation-and/-maintenance expenditures that , and will be accounted for in the General Fund.
-The second part is for capital improvement projects, and that will be accounted for in the capital improvement program fund.
+The interest/sinking levy shall be sufficient for meeting all principal and interest payments associated with the City's outstanding general obligation debt for that budget year.
+The interest/sinking levy and related expenditures shall be accounted for in the Debt Service Fund.
+The operation/maintenance levy shall have two components.
+The first for operation/maintenance expenditures that will be accounted for in the General Fund.
+The second for capital improvement projects that will be accounted for in the capital improvement program fund.
 The amount for capital improvement projects will be any portion of the tax levy in excess of the rollback rate.

-SETTING TAX RATE
+2. SETTING TAX RATE